Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Framework

 \bemph{N-party matrix multiplication.} To perform matrix multiplication with secretly shared data (algorithm \ref{alg:alg4}), we view the computation of every output element $W_{i,j}$ as a scalar product of row and column vectors (line \ref{ln:matrixmul}).
-This can be implemented using the $N$-party element-wise product of the row and column vectors with Beaver's triples followed by an addition operation, as shown in \hyperref[sec:smpc]{Section 2.2}.
+This is implemented using the $N$-party element-wise product of the row and column vectors with Beaver's triples followed by an addition, as shown in \hyperref[sec:smpc]{Section 2.2}.

-\bemph{N-party matrix inverse.} For matrix inverses (\hyperref[alg:alg5]{Algorithm 5}), we compute the inverse of a secretly-shared matrix, $U$, using a non-singular perturbation matrix, $P$, generated by the active party (line \ref{ln:perturb}).
-Subsequently, the aggregation of product $UP$ on a passive party does not leak $U$ as the party does not know $P$ (line \ref{ln:aggup}). $(UP)^{-1}$ can then be computed locally and secretly shared, followed by a matrix multiplication with $P$, i.e., $P\times(UP)^{-1} = U^{-1}$, giving the result as a secret share (lines \ref{ln:upinv}-\ref{ln:res}).
+\bemph{N-party matrix inverse.} As shown in \hyperref[alg:alg5]{Algorithm 5}, we compute the inverse of a secretly-shared matrix, $U$, using a non-singular perturbation matrix, $P$, generated by the active party (line \ref{ln:perturb}).
+Subsequently, the aggregation of product $UP$ on a passive party does not leak $U$ as $P$ is unknown (line \ref{ln:aggup}). $(UP)^{-1}$ can then be computed locally and secretly shared, followed by a matrix multiplication with $P$, i.e., $P\times(UP)^{-1} = U^{-1}$, giving the result as a secret share (lines \ref{ln:upinv}-\ref{ln:res}).

 Similar to the tree-based models, forecasting is done by secretly sharing features and computing the output as a distributed share (see \autoref{fig:inference}).
-The true value of the forecast can be obtained by summing the shares across all parties, enabling serverless inference.
+The true value of the forecast can be obtained by summing the shares across all parties, avoiding the need for having a server act as a middleman for producing forecasts.